Oak Ridge National Laboratory

 Mike Bernhardt leads communications and outreach for the Exascale Computing Project.
 Mike is a 30-year veteran of the HPC community with a proven track record in strategic communications, marketing, public relations, branding and advertising.

-In the early 90s, Mike was the Director of Market Relations and Communications for the Supercomputer Systems Division of Intel Corporation.
-In 1994, he formed a strategic marketing firm, The Bernhardt Agency, for the HPC market segment.
-In 2001, 2002, and 2003, the company was named the top marketing agency to work for by Oregon Business magazine, and in 2003 it took top honors as the #1 small business to work for in Oregon.
+In the early 90s, Mike was the Director of Market Relations and Communications for the Supercomputer Systems Division of Intel Corporation where he managed the introductions of the intel iPSC/860, the Intel Touchstone Delta system and the Paragon supercomputers.
+Later he formed an independent strategic marketing firm, The Bernhardt Agency, focused on helping companies in the HPC market segment.
+In 2001, 2002, and 2003, his agency was named the top marketing agency to work for by Oregon Business magazine, and in 2003 it took top honors as the #1 small business to work for in Oregon.

 After selling The Bernhardt Agency in 2004, Bernhardt went on to build and sell two other widely respected, HPC-focused communications agencies, Noblemen Communications and Libra Strategic Communications.

-In 2010, Bernhardt launched subscription-based The Exascale Report ™, the first publication to bring an insider perspective to the emerging topic of exascale computing.
+In 2010, Bernhardt launched subscription-based The Exascale Report ™, the first publication to bring a candid, insider perspective to the emerging topic of exascale computing.

-In 2013, he returned to Intel as an HPC Community Evangelist, and in 2016 he joined the communications staff at ORNL to serve as the communications lead for the Exascale Computing Project
+In 2013, he returned to Intel briefly as an HPC Community Evangelist, and in 2016 he joined the communications staff at ORNL to serve as the communications lead for the US Department of Energy’s Exascale Computing Project.

 Bernhardt has been an active volunteer committee member of the IEEE/ACM SC conferences for more than two decades.
 He served as the Communications Chair for SC09 and is a member of the informal group known as the “SC Perennials,” one of 17 people who have attended all SC conferences since the first event in 1988.